JaidedAI/EasyOCR/README.md

 ## Citations

-For academic research, please cite the library as follows ... (link to be created)
+If you use `jaidedread` in your project/research, please consider citing the library as follows ... (link to be created)